mwvgroup/Photometric-Classification/README.md

 #### *data_access/*

-  A python 2.7 module for accessing SDSS and DES supernova data.
+  A Python 2.7 module for accessing SDSS and DES supernova data.
 Data is downloaded automatically if it is not locally available.
 An example of accessing SDSS data is provided below.
 Note that the DES interface is the same, except you would import `des_data` instead of `sdss_data`.